akvara/paysera/README.md

 ## Configuration

+### Currencies and rounding

+Allowed currencies and their rounding accuracy are stored in file ./supported_currencies.csv

 ### Currency rates

-Allowed currencies and their rates to base currency [EUR] are stored in file ./curr_rates.csv
+Currency exchange rates to base currency [EUR] are stored in file ./currency_rates.csv

 ### Applied charges

-Applied charges are stored in file ./prices.csv
+Applied charges are stored in file ./tariffs.csv

-Both files MUST be present in App's directory
+All three mentioned config files MUST be present in App's directory.

 ## Running commands